YOUR MODEL MINORITY?

 I understand now that my father didn’t have much traditional Vietnamese culture to pass down to me, but he always conveyed a great sense of resilience and respect of others while loving me unconditionally.
 Plus, he shared his selection of New Age music with me and my younger brother.
 I also knew that he had privileged knowledge about the Vietnam War, being the son of the then ambassador of South Vietnam in Cambodia.
 When I asked him why he never told me about the self-interested involvement of Americans on Vietnamese soil, he would answer that there wasn't any use in dwelling on the past, because he believes that negativity rots inside you if you open its container.
 My mother, on the other hand, was too young and sheltered in privilege to understand what was going on in her native country to engage in any deep discussion around her motherland’s history.

-During the controversial Vietnam War, the Americans allied themselves with South Vietnam, also known as the Democratic Republic of Vietnam, to oppose the North Vietnamese National Liberation Front, otherwise known as the Communist Party of Vietnam who fought to unite their country and liberate it from colonialism.
+During the controversial Vietnam War, the Americans allied themselves with South Vietnam, also known as the Democratic Republic of Vietnam, to oppose the North Vietnamese National Liberation Front, otherwise known as the Communist Party of Vietnam who fought to unite their country and liberate it from imperialism.
 The unpopular but notable narrative to be recounted is that the American government profited on the back of Vietnamese lives – the war massively funded their weapon manufacturers during the whole period in which the United States Army dropped napalm bombs and tested new biochemical weapons on entire villages, not knowing how to tell their Viet Cong enemies from their South Vietnamese allies apart.
-But when it was felt that focusing their military resources towards the exploitation of resources in the Middle East was more profitable than to spread American hypercapitalism in South-East Asia, the American government decided to withdraw their ground forces from South Vietnam, leaving a trail of indignantly sacrificed lives.
+When the American government decided to withdraw their ground forces from South Vietnam, they left a trail of indignantly sacrificed lives.
 In 1975, when South Vietnam fell to the military forces of the North Vietnamese communist regime, my parents were forced to escape their country.
 After immigrating to Canada, my grandfather reminded my mother that she had to be on her best behaviour if she wanted to avoid being confronted with racism from the other local Quebecers.

 History tends to repeat itself, which gives us a strong reason to look into the past in order to inform the present.
 Without a doubt, parallels can be drawn between South Vietnam’s historical relationship with colonialism in order to understand and liberate ourselves from the model minority concept today.
 The bamboo can only bend and adapt until it breaks.